-- i.
+i.
 Definition.
-The student/recipient is in the United States Armed Forces Reserves or National Guard and is called on active duty status or is performing emergency state service with the National Guard or enlists or reenlists and enters on active duty as a member of the regular United States Armed Forces. - ii.
+The student/recipient is in the United States Armed Forces Reserves or National Guard and is called on active duty status or is performing emergency state service with the National Guard or enlists or reenlists and enters on active duty as a member of the regular United States Armed Forces. ii.
 Certification Requirements.
-The student/recipient must submit: - (a). a completed exception request form, the dates of the required leave of absence, necessity of withdrawing, dropping hours, etc., the semester(s) or number of days involved, and the length of duty (beginning and ending dates); and - (b). a written certification from the military including the dates and location of active duty; or - (c). a copy of the military orders or other military documents confirming military service. - iii.
+The student/recipient must submit:

+(a). a completed exception request form, the dates of the required leave of absence, necessity of withdrawing, dropping hours, etc., the semester(s) or number of days involved, and the length of duty (beginning and ending dates); and iii.
 Maximum length of exception-up to the length of the required active-duty service period.